-How and where the State reported to the public on the FFY 2015 performance of each LEA located in the State on the targets in the SPP/APR as soon as practicable, but no later than 120 days following the State's submission of its FFY 2015 APR, as required by 34 CFR §300.602(b)(1)(i)(A); and a description of where, on its Web site, a complete copy of 1/25/2020 Page 10 of 66
+How and where the State reported to the public on the FFY 2016 performance of each LEA located in the State on the targets in the SPP/APR as soon as practicable, but no later than 120 days following the State's submission of its FFY 2016 APR, as required by 34 CFR §300.602(b)(1)(i)(A); and a description of where, on its Web site, a complete copy of the State's SPP, including any revision if the State has revised the SPP that it submitted with its FFY 2016 APR in 2018, is available.

 Pennsylvania complies with all federal requirements for reporting to the public.
 The BSE publishes annual, online Special Education Data Reports that illustrate the performance of each LEA in meeting SPP/APR targets.
-Reporting on FFY 2015 LEA performance was completed in accordance with 34 CFR §300.602(b)(1)(i)(A).
-These reports are located at the following website: http://penndata.hbg.psu.edu.
+Reporting on FFY 2016 LEA performance was completed in accordance with 34 CFR §300.602(b)(1)(i)(A).
+These reports are located at the following website: https://penndata.hbg.psu.edu/PublicReporting/SEDRReports/tabid/2528/Default.aspx.

-Preschool Early Intervention Programs (Bureau of Early Intervention Services)
+Preschool Early Intervention Programs (Bureau of Early Intervention Services and Family Supports)